TexPoint Frequently Asked Questions

 - I do not see the preview in the LaTex Equation/Template Editor, although I activated it in the settings

-Office X does not support dynamic bitmaps in UserForms.
-You need to upgrade to Office 2004.
+Office X & 2011 do not support dynamic bitmaps in UserForms.
+Only Office 2004 did.

 - PowerPoint is slow and uses a lot of memory

-see 3.
+see 4.
 Office X and 2004 are PowerPC programs, i.e., there is no Intel processor x86 version.
 Only with the next Office version (2008) it will be universal.
 This means for now that Office is emulated via Rosetta on Intel Macs!
+Unfortunately the "native" VBA of 2011 is still extremly slow.

 - I am still not satisfied with the performance and reliability of Office for mac or want to use the latest Office version.
 What can I do?

-Well, there is a solution: use the "original" (Btw: MS Office was developed for the classic MacOS first, before Windows was CCed): Use Virtual PC, Parallels, Crossover, Vmware Fusion, or Apples Bootcamp and install (Windows &) Windows-Office...sorry.
+Well, there is a solution: use the Windows version: Use Virtual PC, Parallels, Crossover, Vmware Fusion, or Apples Bootcamp and install (Windows &) Windows-Office...sorry.

 - Can I open Office Open XML files on the Mac?